epiphyt/embed-privacy/readme.txt

 If you’re using a caching plugin, make sure you enable the "JavaScript detection for active providers" in **Settings > Embed Privacy > JavaScript detection**.
 Then, the plugin is fully compatible with your caching plugin.

+= How can Embed Privacy be extended? =

+Check out our documentation: https://epiph.yt/en/embed-privacy/documentation/

 = Who are you, folks? =

 We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.

 == Changelog ==

+= 1.6.0 =
+* Added automatic detection of aspect ratio if given by the embed
+* Added ability to work with HTML of regular oEmbed providers
+* Added filter to ignore shortcodes (see documentation: https://epiph.yt/en/embed-privacy/documentation/#embed_privacy_ignored_shortcodes)
+* Added matching links to the new documentation at https://epiph.yt/en/embed-privacy/documentation/
+* Improved handling of matching non-standard elements (embed, iframe, object, see documentation: https://epiph.yt/en/embed-privacy/documentation/#regex-pattern)
+* Fixed Google Maps regex pattern after installation
+* Fixed behavior of the opt-out shortcode with enabled page caching
+* Fixed line-height of custom embeds in Elementor
+* General code improvements

 = 1.5.1 =
 * Fixed storing and displaying video thumbnails from Vimeo that are embedded using the domain player.vimeo.com